atapas/add-copyright/README.md

    */
    ```

-  For HTML(.htm or .html) file the format should be,
+  For HTML (.htm or .html) files, this is the format:

   ```html